Skip to Main Content

 National Association for the Advancement of Colored People (NAACP)

-A large civil rights organization that seeks "to secure the political, educational, social, and economic equality of rights in order to eliminate race-based discrimination and ensure the health and well-being of all persons."
+The NAACP is a large civil rights organization that seeks to eliminate race-based discrimination and to ensure the health and well-being of all persons.

 National Lawyer's Guild - National Police Accountability Project